AdobeDocs/experience-manager-assets-essentials.de-DE/help/using/manage-reports.md

 <!--* **Asset Count by Size**: The division of count of assets based on their range of various sizes from 0 MB to 100 GB.-->

-* **Speichernutzung**: Die Speicherverwendung in Byte für die Assets Essentials-Umgebung, die mithilfe eines Balkendiagramms dargestellt wird.
+* **Speichernutzung**: Darstellung der Speichernutzung in Byte für die Assets Essentials-Umgebung mithilfe eines Balkendiagramms.

 <!--* **Delivery**: The graph depicts the count of assets as the delivery dates.-->